svthalia/ThaliApp/README.md

 `yarn install`

 ## Starting the app
-Ensure that the development server is started with `react-native start`.
+Ensure that the development server is started with `yarn run react-native start`.
-Deploy the app on a running emulator or connected Android Phone with `react-native run-android`.
+Deploy the app on a running emulator or connected Android Phone with `yarn run react-native run-android`.

 ## Debugging
-Open the console with `react-native log-android`.
+Open the console with `yarn run react-native log-android`.